KripKrop72724/concurrent-pinger/README.md

 1. **Prepare the hosts file:**

-    Create a file named `hosts.txt` in the project directory with the list of hosts to ping.
+    Create a file named `hosts.txt` in the project directory with the list of hosts that you want to ping.
 For example:

     ```
     google.com